 |Huntoniatonia oklahomensis||Olenellus gilberti||Reedops deckeri||Breviscutellum sp.|

 oklahomensis, the pygidial segments look very much like fused thoracic segments.
-The spines of the pygidium of Arctinurus
+Indeed, the spines of the pygidium of Arctinurus

 boltoni are so similar to the backward-facing thoracic pleural spines that it is difficult to tell where the thorax ends and the pygidium begins (there are 11 thoracic segments and three pairs of pygidial spines).